SCOPE OF THIS CHAPTER

 If any information comes to light during the course of the assessment, for example as a result of the Disclosure and Barring Service checks, which may preclude the person from fostering a child, the social worker should prepare a report to the Head of Service (Safeguarding and Care Planning).
 Immediate consideration should also be given to the arrangements for the child and, if necessary, child protection procedures should be initiated.

-In the event that the parents decline to make alternative arrangements or where the parents cannot be found, the allocated social worker should consider whether any action may be required by the local authority to secure the child's safety under the Merton Safeguarding Children Board Inter Agency Procedures and legal advice should be sought as necessary.
+In the event that the parents decline to make alternative arrangements or where the parents cannot be found, the allocated social worker should consider whether any action may be required by the local authority to secure the child's safety under the Merton Safeguarding Children Partnership Inter Agency Procedures and legal advice should be sought as necessary.

 Where the local authority receives a notification that a child is privately fostered the private fostering team will undertake a single assessment to ascertain the needs of the child in the placement.
 See Single Assessment Guidance.
 On completion of the assessment, a child in need plan will be developed to ensure that services are identified to ensure that the child's needs are met.
 See Children in Need Plans and Reviews Procedure.